arvidn/libtorrent/docs/manual.rst

 settings_pack::active_downloads setting, any auto managed torrents will be queued until torrents are removed so that the number drops below the limit.

+In addition to the downloading and seeding limits, there are limits on *actions* torrents perform.
+The downloading and seeding limits control whether peers are allowed at all, and if peers are not allowed, torrents are stopped and don't do anything.
+If peers are allowed, torrents may:

+1. announce to trackers
+2. announce to the DHT
+3. announce to local peer discovery (local service discovery)

+Each of those actions are associated with a cost and hence may need a seprarate limit.
+These limits are controlled by settings_pack::active_tracker_limit, settings_pack::active_dht_limit and settings_pack::active_lsd_limit respectively.

+A client that is not concerned about the separate costs of these actions should set all 3 of these limits to the same value as settings_pack::active_limit (i.e. the max limit of any active torrent).

 At a regular interval, torrents are checked if there needs to be any re-ordering of which torrents are active and which are queued.
 This interval can be controlled via settings_pack::auto_manage_interval.